-17.3 Supply staff
+16.4 Supply staff

-Although the school does not directly employ supply teachers, we will ensure that any concerns or allegations against supply teachers are handled properly.
+Although Hospital and Outreach Education does not directly employ supply teachers, we will ensure that any concerns or allegations against supply teachers are handled properly.
 We will never cease to use a supply teacher for safeguarding reasons without finding out the facts and liaising with the Local Authority Designated Officer to reach a suitable outcome.
+They may be advised to speak to a trade union representative or a colleague for additional support depending on the circumstances.

-The Headteacher/ Governing body will liaise with the supply agency to determine whether to suspend or redeploy the supply teacher whilst they carry out their investigation.
+The Local Advisory Board will liaise with the supply agency to determine whether to suspend or redeploy the supply teacher whilst they carry out their investigation.

-The school will inform supply agencies of its process for managing allegations and will take account of the agency's policies and their duty to refer to the DBS as personnel suppliers.
+Hospital and Outreach will inform supply agencies of its process for managing allegations and will take account of the agency's policies and their duty to refer to the DBS as personnel suppliers.
 Informing supply agencies of our process for managing allegations includes inviting the agency's human resource manager (or equivalent) to meetings and regularly updating agencies on relevant school policies.